OSC/ondemand/apps/myjobs/README.md

 # Job Composer (renamed from My Jobs)

 This app is a Rails app for Open OnDemandfor creating and managing batch jobs from template directories.
-Like all Open OnDemand apps, it's meant to runs as a non-root user.
+Like all Open OnDemand apps, it's meant to run as a non-root user.

 This is a guide for developing this aplication and assumes you have nodejs & ruby available on the system.